Edinburgh-LTG/edieviz/EdIE-N/README.md

 **Note: results will differ slightly if training is performed on CPU.**

 In order to train a model on your own data you will need to define a data loader following the example in *edien/data/ess.py*.

+If you want to use a pretrained transformer model as an encoder, you need to uncomment line 461 in [edien/components.py](edien/components.py).

 The model choices specified in the paper are reflected in the blueprint **EdIE-N-v1.yaml**.